If you’re like most people, you occasionally indulge in high-calorie junk foods that have little nutritional value.

 What makes an unhealthy snack?

-Whether because of the sneaky calories you don’t realize you’re getting, or toxins in the packaging you never suspected were there, there are many snacks that could be sabotaging your health.
+Whether because of the sneaky calories or suspect toxins in the packaging, many snacks could be sabotaging your health.

 The most common unhealthy foods include highly-processed items such as junk foods which are high in calories from sugar or fat, with little dietary fiber, protein, vitamins or minerals.